 Installing Packages with Pip

-is Python’s default package manager.
+pip is Python’s default package manager.
 While it comes installed with Python, it is a good

-within each of your programming environments.
+idea to install pip with conda within each of your programming environments.
 This prevents

-from installig packages globally and creating conflicts:
+pip from installig packages globally and creating conflicts:

 $ > conda install pip